lavitarar/Retail_Analytics/README.md

 ---

-## ⭐ Recruiter Note
+## Recruiter Note

-This project demonstrates practical experience in Data Engineering, ETL Development, Apache Spark Processing, Data Quality Management, and Medallion Architecture implementation.
-The solution showcases how raw retail transaction data can be transformed into reliable business-ready datasets suitable for enterprise analytics and reporting.
+This project showcases my practical understanding of Data Engineering fundamentals, including ETL development, data cleaning, data transformation, data quality validation, and Medallion Architecture implementation using PySpark.

+The solution reflects a real-world data processing workflow where raw data is transformed into trusted, business-ready datasets suitable for analytics and reporting.